Proven Step-by-Step Processes and Tools

 As an independent consultant it is almost impossible to live a well-balanced life, work with clients, and fill your marketing and publicity machine with content.
 But, of course, there are solutions to help you.
 The way to make it work is to leverage high-value content and client cases so you can use the same knowledge in blogs, webinars, public speaking, and quotes for high-profile reporters.

 Winning new business takes a lot more than just being good at the value you deliver.
-You must be able to offer clients a tiered package of services, products, and fees that make it difficult for them to refuse.
+You must be able to offer clients a tiered package of services, products, and fees that are flexible and difficult to refuse.

 If you are going to create a thriving consulting business you must charge appropriate to the value you deliver.
 Most consultants devalue themselves.